Details of projects funded by the Recycling Victoria Research and Development Fund grants.

-For background, view the Recycling Victoria Research and Development Fund guidelines.
+For more information, view the Recycling Victoria Research and Development Fund – Materials guidelines.

 This project will investigate the use of an aggregate blend incorporating recycled glass to reduce the volume of imported treated natural aggregate and the add value to recycled glass fines to make the use of High Friction Surface Treatment (HFST) more sustainable and affordable by road agencies and local governments.